-The buzz of an electric shaver accompanied by the sound of applause and peals of laughter filled the Congregational Centre of the Good Samaritan Sisters in Glebe this month when the courage of three brave women was put to the test for the World’s Greatest Shave.
+The buzz of an electric shaver accompanied by the sound of applause and peals of laughter filled the Congregational Centre of the Good Samaritan Sisters in Glebe on March 6 when the courage of three brave women was put to the test for the World’s Greatest Shave.
 Joanna (Jo) Mead, Bernadette Beinke and Krishna Vallabhaneni are raising funds for research into improved treatments and cures for all types of blood-related cancers.

 Their efforts are being supported by family, friends and colleagues who cheered loudly as the women’s tresses fell to the floor under the skillful hands of barber Stephen Colletta.
 The musical talents of a ‘palm court trio’ provided entertainment with Jo and Sister Margaret Ann Kelly strumming the ukulele and Helen Isbister playing the violin.